mbayi-ios/cryptoApp/README.md

 # cryptoApp
 using switftUI, MVVM, coreData, API Request
-## Video-4
+## Video-5
-- using coin model to create coinRowView with downloadable data from the api
+- Displaying List of coins fetched from API